 It’s time to dive into the world of phishing.

 Phishing And Spear Phishing

 Phishing is one of the most prevalent types of social engineering attack that we see today.
-According to Proofpoint’s latest State of the Phish report, 75% of organizations around the world experienced a phishing attack in 2020, and 74% of attacks targeting US businesses were successful.
+According to Verizon’s 2021 DBIR, around 25% of all data breaches involve phishing.
+A further study has found that one in five companies that suffered a malicious data breach last year was infiltrated due to lost or stolen credentials.
 But what is phishing, and why do these attacks have such a high success rate?